florian-vuillemot/florian-vuillemot.github.io/_posts/2023-12-24-azure-function-python-ml-part-4.markdown

 permalink: azure-function/machine-learning/part-4
 ---
 # Introduction
-The [previous article]({% link _posts/2023-12-17-azure-function-python-ml-part-3.markdown %}) improves delivery quality, adding a test and a human validation before deploying the application.
-Whatever precautions,  a new version of an application may fail, and restoring the service is a priority.
-To restore service more quickly, this article will integrate a rollback capability.
+The [previous article]({% link _posts/2023-12-17-azure-function-python-ml-part-3.markdown %}) improves delivery quality, adding a test and human validation before deploying the application.
+Despite precautions,  a new version of an application may fail, and restoring the service is a priority.
+In order to restore the service more quickly, this article integrates a rollback capability.

 > [Here](https://github.com/florian-vuillemot/az-fct-python-ml/tree/main/part-4) is the code for this article.